-The Offering Common units offered 7,250,000 common units; or 8,337,500 common units if the underwriters exercise their option to purchase up to an additional 1,087,500 common units in full.
-Common units outstanding after this offering 476,866,848 common units or 477,954,348 common units if the underwriters exercise their option to purchase up to an additional 1,087,500 common units in full.
-Use of proceeds We expect to use the net proceeds from this offering, including our general partner's proportionate capital contribution and any exercise of the underwriters' over-allotment option, to temporarily reduce borrowings outstanding under our multi-year revolving credit facility and for general partnership purposes.
-Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of this offering.
-Please read "Use of Proceeds" and "Underwriting."
+The Offering Common units offered 11,500,000 common units; or 13,225,000 common units if the underwriters exercise their option to purchase up to an additional 1,725,000 common units in full.
+Common units and Class B units outstanding after this offering 632,435,372 common units, or 634,160,372 common units if the underwriters exercise their option to purchase up to an additional 1,725,000 common units in full, and 4,520,431 Class B units.
+Use of proceeds We expect to use the net proceeds from this offering, including our general partner's proportionate capital contribution and any exercise of the underwriters' over-allotment option, to pay a portion of the purchase price for our acquisition of assets from Momentum and for general partnership purposes.
 Cash distributions Under our partnership agreement, we must distribute all of our cash on hand as of the end of each quarter, less reserves established by our general partner.
 We refer to this cash as "available cash," and we define its meaning in our partnership agreement.
-On August 7, 2009, we paid a quarterly cash distribution with respect to the second quarter of 2009 of \$0.545 per common unit, or \$2.18 per unit on an annualized basis, which represents a 5.8% increase over the \$0.515 per unit quarterly distribution with respect to the second quarter of 2008.
+On February 4, 2010, we paid a quarterly cash distribution with respect to the fourth quarter of 2009 of \$0.5600 per common unit, or \$2.24 per unit on an annualized basis, which represents a 5.7% increase over the \$0.5300 per unit quarterly distribution with respect to the fourth quarter of 2008.
 When quarterly cash distributions exceed \$0.253 per unit in any quarter, our general partner receives a higher percentage of the cash distributed in excess of that amount, in increasing percentages up to 25% if the quarterly cash distributions exceed \$0.3085 per unit.
 For a description of our cash distribution policy, please read "Cash Distribution Policy" in the accompanying prospectus.
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through December 31, 2011, you will be allocated, on a cumulative basis, an amount of federal taxable income for the taxable years 2009 through 2011 that will be less than 10% of the cash distributed with respect to that period.
+Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through December 31, 2012, you will be allocated, on a cumulative basis, an amount of federal taxable income for the taxable years 2010 through 2012 that will be less than 10% of the cash distributed with respect to that period.
 Please read "Material Tax Consequences" in this prospectus supplement for the basis of this estimate.
 New York Stock Exchange symbol EPD Risk factors Investing in our common units involves certain risks.
 You should carefully consider the risk factors discussed under the heading "Risk Factors" beginning on page S-9 of this prospectus supplement and on page 2 of the accompanying prospectus and other information contained or incorporated by reference in this prospectus supplement before deciding to invest in our common units.